2019 Nahant Vintage Dance Weekend Full Schedule

 Though a partner of one’s own is a help at a ball, please don’t let the lack of one keep you away!

-Balance so singles will not be placed on a waiting list.
-Many singles, both male and female, attend the ball.
+balance so singles will not be placed on a waiting list.
+Many singles, both male and female, attend the events.

 Proper 19th Century etiquette encourages dancers to